M2neko/Due_Tonight/README.md

 * Press Kit trailer: [Due Tonight Trailer](https://www.youtube.com/watch?v=FFGYx54-IqI)
 * Because Due Tonight is a fighting game, the trailer shows the fundamental gameplay scenes.
 And I also chose to include unique attack skills in the trailer as the main part.
 I used QuickTime Player to screenrecord the game and used Adobe Premiere to cut and combine those clips.
-The background music of the trailer is the same with the background music of our game, which I think is very appealing.
+The background music of the trailer is the same as the background music of our game, which I think is very appealing.
 The trailer starts with some special audios of our game.
 Thanks for all the audio contributors for our game!
 * For more press kit materials, I will choose to describe the narrative design of our game, the core game mechanics, and include the image of our game art.
 These are the most attractive part of our game.
 ![trailer](trailer.png)